Vanguard vs Northwestern Mutual, Charles Schwab, and Fidelity (2025)

 Margin

-Schwab's website shows the maintenance margin for an entered ticker symbol.
-Fidelity's website has a margin calculator that displays all sorts of details on a hypothetical trade.
-Examples include house call, intraday buying power, and margin equity.
+Schwab’s website shows a ticker’s maintenance margin, while Fidelity’s site has a margin calculator that reveals information on a possible trade, such as house call, same-day buying power, and margin equity.

 Winner: Northwestern Mutual